Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-The work we provide and the reviews from our customers say a lot on their own.
-Take a look at what they have shared about their experience with us:
+The results we deliver and the feedback from our customers speak for themselves.
+Take a moment to see what they say about working with us:

 A properly planned Concrete Footer Wears Valley TN protects your foundation when the design is based on soil, load, and frost-depth realities instead of guesswork.
 Correct installation and timely repair lower long-term risk and help protect the value of your home.

-Do not guess on sizing or placement when a building’s weight is involved.
-Minor errors below grade often lead to expensive fixes later.
+Do not guess on sizing or placement when a structure’s weight is involved.
+Small mistakes below grade often lead to expensive repairs later.

-If you want certainty, schedule an on-site evaluation or request a quote from Anchored Construction & Restoration.
-For installation help, repair work, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.
+If you want a clear answer, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
+For installation support, repair work, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.